Active-set Methods for Submodular Minimization Problems: Experiments

 where $\lambda$ is a regularizing constant for solving the total variation problem in \eq{tv}.

-Maxflow~\cite{boykov04} is used as the SFM oracle for checking the optimality of the ordered partitions. \myfig{2DSFM}(a) shows the number of SFM oracle calls required to solve the TV problem for images of various sizes.
-Note that in \cite{chambolle2009total} each SFM oracle call optimizes smaller problems sequentially, while each SFM oracle call in our method optimizes several independent smaller problems in parallel.
-Therefore, our method has lesser number of oracle calls than~\cite{chambolle2009total}.
-However, oracle complexity of each call is higher for the our method when compared to ~\cite{chambolle2009total}. \myfig{2DSFM}(b) shows the time required for each of the methods to solve the TV problem to convergence.
+Maxflow~\citep{boykov04} is used as the SFM oracle for checking the optimality of the ordered partitions. \myfig{2DSFM}(a) shows the number of SFM oracle calls required to solve the TV problem for images of various sizes.
+Note that for the algorithm of \citet{chambolle2009total} each SFM oracle call optimizes smaller problems sequentially, while each SFM oracle call in our method optimizes several independent smaller problems in parallel.
+Therefore, our method has lesser number of oracle calls than~\citet{chambolle2009total}.
+However, oracle complexity of each call is higher for the our method when compared to~\citet{chambolle2009total}. \myfig{2DSFM}(b) shows the time required for each of the methods to solve the TV problem to convergence.
 We have an optimized code and only use the oracle as plugin which takes about 80-85 percent of the running time.
-This is primarily the reason our approach takes more time than \cite{chambolle2009total} inspite of having lesser oracle calls for small images.
+This is primarily the reason our approach takes more time than \citep{chambolle2009total} despite having fewer oracle calls for small images.

 \myfig{2DSFM}(c) also shows the ability to warm start by using the output of a related problem, i.e., when computing the solution for several values of~$\lambda$ (which is typical in practice).
 In this case, we use optimal ordered partitions of the problem with larger~$\lambda$ to warm start the problem with smaller~$\lambda$.
 It can be observed that warm start of the algorithm requires lesser number of oracle calls to converge than using the initialization with trivial ordered partition.
 Warm start also largely helps in reducing the burden on the SFM oracle.
 With warm starts the number of ordered partitions does not change much over iterations.
 Hence, it suffices to query only ordered partitions that have changed.
-To analyze this we define {\em oracle complexity} as the ratio of pixels in the elements of the partitions that need to be queried with the full set.
+To analyze this we define {\em oracle complexity} as the fraction of pixels in the elements of the partitions that need to be queried.
 Oracle complexity is averaged over iterations to understand the average burden on the oracle per iteration.
 With warm starts this reduces drastically, which can be observed in \myfig{2DSFM}(d).

-\subsection{Decomposable total variation denoising and SFM}
+\subsection{Decomposable Total Variation Denoising and SFM}